advancedresearch/advancedresearch.github.io/blog/2017-12-04-alan-watts-and-superintelligence.md

 *The technology to fix the problems did not exist.*

-I think Alan Watts understood this and was intellectual honest about it, so the best idea he could come up with was trying to educate people about the relationships of the biological existence of humans and the world, in order to encourage them to take on a passive role.
+I think Alan Watts understood this and was intellectually honest about it, so the best idea he could come up with was trying to educate people about the relationships of the biological existence of humans and the world, which he empathized as a spiritual realization, in order to encourage them to take on a passive role.

 Using the benefit of hindsight since then and combining it with new knowledge, I will claim the following: